Intelligent-Reliable-Autonomous-Systems/WOFOSTGym-Docs/_sources/pcse/sites_and_crops.rst.txt

-.. _sites_and_crops:
+.. _soils_and_crops:

-Sites and Crops
+Soils and Crops
 ===============

-Every PCSE simulation contains a ``site`` and a ``crop``.
-The site is always active, while the crop can sometimes be inactivate.
-Importantly, a crop cannot exist without an active site.
+Every PCSE simulation contains a ``soil`` and a ``crop``.
+The soil is always active, while the crop can sometimes be inactivate.
+Importantly, a crop cannot exist without an active soil.

-The ``site`` stores all the information about the soil including nutrient and water levels.
+The ``soil`` stores all the information about the soil including nutrient and water levels.
 These levels flucuate over time subject to user input (fertilization and irrigation), weather (rainfall, runoff), and background processes.